Sea Cove cottage is a beautifully renovated cottage set in the heart of Port Isaac, with stunning views over the bay.

-The cottage has two bedrooms and sleeps five (there is also a cot).
+The cottage has two bedrooms and sleeps five.

 Being a traditionally built fisherman’s cottage access to the double bedroom is via the family room.
 There is a door separating the two bedrooms, but you may want to bear this in mind.

 In addition to the upstairs en-suite there is a large bathroom downstairs which also has a roll top bath with shower attachment, with an oiled antique oak floor.